BlueBrain/nexus/docs/src/main/paradox/docs/fusion/admin.md

 @@@

 * On the left hand side, you will find the `Default Query`.
 You can filter and search resources, order them, as well as share that query with your peers.
 You can create as many queries as you like by clicking `+ Add another resource list`.
 * On the right hand side, you find the `Project Tools`.
-You'll find the SPARQL and elasticsearch query editors, and check the project permissions.
+You'll find the SPARQL and Elasticsearch query editors, and check the project permissions.
 You can also @ref:[create a new resource](admin.md#creating-a-new-resource) and upload files.
 * "Manage studios for this project", will take you to the studio sub application.
 There you can create/edit/update studios for this project.

-In the header, the breadcrumb menu shows the organization and project your are in.
+In the header, the breadcrumbs menu shows the organization and project your are in.
 You can also check the indexing status of your project.

 ### Creating a New Resource